MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 > [!NOTE]
 > This configuration applies to Azure Functions running Java 8 only, Functions running Java 11 don't need special configuration.

+### Configure Apache Spark

+Apache Spark 3.0.0 and newer depend on Jackson 2.10, which is compatible with Azure SDKs.
+However, depending on the resolution order, later version of Jackson can be used, which may be incompatible with Apache Spark and cause errors.
+In this case, you may pin a specific version of Jackson compatible with Spark.
+See [Support for multiple Jackson versions](#support-for-multiple-jackson-versions) section below for more information.

+If you use earlier version of Spark or some components you use require an earlier (not supported by Azure SDK) version of Jackson, please continue reading this document for possible mitigation steps.

 ### Detect Jackson runtime version

 In Azure Core 1.21.0, we added runtime detection and better diagnostics of the Jackson runtime version.

 If you see `LinkageError` (or any of its subclasses) related to the Jackson API, check the message of the exception for runtime version information.
 For example: `com.azure.core.implementation.jackson.JacksonVersionMismatchError: com/fasterxml/jackson/databind/cfg/MapperBuilder Package versions: jackson-annotations=2.9.0, jackson-core=2.9.0, jackson-databind=2.9.0, jackson-dataformat-xml=2.9.0, jackson-datatype-jsr310=2.9.0, azure-core=1.19.0-beta.2`

 Look for warning/error logs from `JacksonVersion`.
-For more information, see [Configure logging in the Azure SDK for Java](./logging-overview.md).
+For more information, see [Configure logging in the Azure SDK for Java](/azure/developer/java/sdk/logging-overview).
 For example: `[main] ERROR com.azure.core.implementation.jackson.JacksonVersion - Version '2.9.0' of package 'jackson-core' is not supported (too old), please upgrade.`

 ## Mitigate version mismatch issues